ror-community/dev-ror-records/README.md

 **IMPORTANT!
 Validate files workflow must succeed before proceeding to deployment**

 # Deploy to Staging
 Deploying to staging.ror.org/search and api.staging.ror.org requires making a Github pull request and merging it.
+Each of these actions triggers different automated workflows:

+- **Open pull request against Staging branch:** Check user permissions and validate files
+- **Merge pull request to Staging branch:**  Check user permissions, deploy release candidate to Staging API

-This trigggers an automated deployment process.
-Note that only specific Github users are allowed to open and merge pull requests.
+*Note that only specific Github users (ROR staff) are allowed to open/merge pull requests and create releases.*

 1. Go to https://github.com/ror-community/ror-records/pulls (Pull requests tab in ror-records repository)
 2. Click New pull request at right